MyActionWay/lighthouse-badger-action/README.md

 1. add the [lighthouse-badger-easy.yml](https://github.com/MyActionWay/lighthouse-badger-workflows/blob/master/.github/workflows/lighthouse-badger-easy.yml "Get it") workflow file to a repository
 	* the path has to be `.github/workflows/lighthouse-badger-easy.yml`
-	* it have to be the target repository where you want to add the Lighthouse results (not the case with the other workflow files)
+	* it have to be the target repository where you want to add the Lighthouse results (this is not the case with the other workflow files)
 2. create a new encrypted repository secret [[procedure](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository "Learn how")]
 	* add the secret to the same repository where you added this workflow file
 	* give the secret a name e.&nbsp;g. `LIGHTHOUSE_BADGER_TOKEN`